sherinegeorge21/CMU_MSBA/ProginPython/README.md

 ## Learning Objectives
 After completing this course, you will be able to:

-• Develop prociency in the use of the R and Python programming languages for Data Analytics.
+• Develop proficiency in the use of the R and Python programming languages for Data Analytics.
 • Develop the ability to use the knowledge that you acquired in this course to continue your individual study of R and Python in autonomy.
 • Begin to use the R and Python programming languages for Statistics and Machine Learning.